Skip to content

 Policies for homeworkers should not cover any costs that would be incurred irrespective of where the employee is working at home or in an office.
 This includes:

-• Food/drink - unless provided free/subsidized in the workplace
+- Food/drink - unless provided free/subsidised in the workplace

-With finance teams also operating remotely, the use of digital tools means expense management can continue as normal.
+With finance teams also operating remotely, automated expense management tools enable expense processes to continue as normal.
 Any reliance on paper documents needs to be reduced with claims handled digitally.

 A cloud-based approach to expense management allows remote finance teams to continue managing and monitoring costs, with real-time access to submitted claims.
-The use of a smartphone app creates a fully paperless operation.
+A mobile app creates a fully paperless operation.

 For finance teams operating a paper-based system, claimants can be given instructions on how to start submitting information digitally.
 Paper receipts can be converted into digital images using a phone camera and sent as email attachments.

-Creating or designating a single email address or online storage account where all of the claims are sent to will help to keep the process manageable for a remote working finance team.
+Create or designate a single email address or online storage account where claims can be sent.
+This will help to keep the process manageable for a remote working finance team.

 What are the tax implications of remote working?

-As part of the update process, finance teams need to check out how homeworker expenses are treated by the relevant tax authorities.
+As part of the update process, finance teams need to check out how remote employees' expense claims are treated by the relevant tax authorities.

-It’s a complex area with the tax authorities themselves looking to provide clearer guidelines.
-With home working now required, as opposed to an optional arrangement, it could change the way that expense costs are handled.
+It’s a complex area, with the tax authorities themselves looking to provide clearer guidelines.
+With home working now no longer simply an optional arrangement for many businesses, it could change the way that expense costs are handled.

 Working together - need more help?

-With our businesses facing such unprecedented challenges, this is a time for companies to be working together.
-If there’s any help or advice you need on adapting your expense process for remote working, we can help to provide support and guidance.
+As businesses increasingly face unprecedented challenges, this is a time for companies to be working together.
+If you need any help or advice on adapting your expense process for remote working, we can provide support and guidance.